calvear93/react-spa-routerizer/README.md

 Also, this library exports every hook from 'react-router' - see [React Router Hooks](https://reactrouter.com/web/api/Hooks) for more information.

-- **useRouteState**: gives you access to the history instance that you may use to navigate.
+- **useHistory**: gives you access to the history instance that you may use to navigate.

 - **useLocation**: returns the location object that represents the current URL.